Help for residents facing hardship or difficulties

-Council tax bills for 2020-21 were sent out a few weeks ago.
-We know that since then, the impact of coronavirus on households in the borough has been and will be significant over the next few months and, financially, for some this is a worrying time.
+The impact of coronavirus on households in the borough has been significant and financially, for some this is a worrying time.
 We want to help you.

 If as a result of coronavirus, you think you will find it difficult to pay your council tax over the next few months, please get in touch.
 We will be using the additional funding announced by the government to support more individuals who need help with paying their bill during these difficult times.